 Using All-in-One WP Migration Plugin.

-When you’re not much technical, it will be a good option to use a plugin to transfer the WordPress website.
+When you’re not technical, it will be an excellent option to use a plugin to transfer the WordPress website.

 How we perform this action?

 In this tutorial, first of all, we’ll install AIO WP migration on both localhost and live WordPress CMS.
 After that, we take a backup from localhost and upload it to the live server.
 And that’s it, let’s understand how we perform all the actions.